Razeer123/Simple-Banking/README.md

 # Simple Banking

 This is a simple Java project that I made as a JetBrains Academy assignment.
 It is my first app written in Java language.
 Program simulates a simple banking system.
 Its purpose is to show possibilities of connecting Java app with an SQL database and checking correctness of user input in simple login / payment forms.
+This app was written entirely by me.

 # Features 🖥